Skip to main content

 Certificates of deposit

-A consideration to keep in mind when choosing an account is the interest’s posting frequency as it impacts when you’re able to access the accrued interest.
+When choosing an account, be mindful of the interest’s posting frequency as it impacts when you’re able to access the accrued interest.
 For example, an account may compound interest daily but only post the interest monthly.
 This means you wouldn’t have access to the accrued interest until it’s posted each month.

 How Does Compound Interest Work?

-As mentioned earlier, compound interest earns interest on both the principal balance and the interest accrued.
+As mentioned, compound interest earns interest on both the principal balance and the interest accrued.
 The compounding frequency also plays a factor in how much your balance may grow.

-In the first month, the account would earn about $83.17 in interest.5 This would be added to the initial balance of the account, bringing the total balance to $20,083.17.
+In the first month, the account would earn about $83.17 in interest.6 This interest would be added to the initial balance of the account, bringing the total balance to $20,083.17.
 Interest would then accrue on the new balance for the next month and then be added to the balance again.
-This pattern continues indefinitely until the account is closed.

 Retirement accounts also utilize compound interest via investments and express these earnings as annual rates of return.
 For this example, let’s say you earn $150,000 per year and open a retirement account when you’re 25.

 You initially invest $10,000 in the account and make yearly contributions of $10,000.
-For this example, we’re assuming the account earns a consistent annualized rate of return of 7.00% and you don’t make any withdrawals until you retire at 65.
+Let’s assume that the account earns a consistent annualized rate of return of 7.0% and you don’t make any withdrawals until you retire at 65.

 Compound Interest vs. Simple Interest